cherrypy/cherrypy/sphinx/source/intro/intro.rst

 7. Where to go from here?
 -------------------------

-Check out the [wiki:CherryPyTutorial CherryPy tutorial], and [wiki:TableOfContents Table of Contents] for more complete documentation.
+Check out the :ref:`tutorial` and :ref:`toc` for more complete documentation.